 HAZARDOUS SUBSTANCES/WASTES

 Section 11.1.
 No Hazardous Materials.
-Tenant hereby represents warrants and certifies that, during the entire period of tenant’s occupancy of the Premises, there will be no disposal, release or threatened release of hazardous substances or hazardous wastes on, from or under the Premises.
+Tenant hereby represents, warrants and certifies that, during the entire period of tenant’s occupancy of the Premises, there will be no disposal, release or threatened release of hazardous substances or hazardous wastes on, from or under the Premises.
 For purposes of this Lease, the terms “disposal,” “release,” “threatened release,” and “hazardous wastes” shall mean and include any hazardous, toxic or dangerous waste, substance or material, or any disposal, discharge or release, or threatened release or any defined as such in (or for the purposes of) the Federal Comprehensive Environmental Response, Compensation and Liability Act, or any other federal, state or local statute, law, ordinance, code, rule, regulation, order or decree, relating to any hazardous, toxic or dangerous wastes, substances or materials, as now or at any time hereafter in effect (the “Environmental Laws”).

 Section 11.2.
 Environmental Inquiries.
 From and after the date of this Lease, Tenant shall immediately notify Landlord of the occurrence of any inquiries, on-site inspections, or the like by any federal or state governmental agency or entity relating to Tenant’s or the Premises’ compliance with the applicable Environmental Laws.
-If any such inspection or inquiry results in a notice of violation of one or more the Environmental Laws or the like, Tenant shall promptly notify Landlord of such violations (including providing to Landlord a photocopy of any written findings, notice, order or the like), and Tenant shall immediately undertake all action necessary to remedy and cure any such violations attributable to a breach of Tenant’s obligations under section 14.1 above.
+If any such inspection or inquiry results in a notice of violation of one or more the Environmental Laws or the like, Tenant shall promptly notify Landlord of such violations (including providing to Landlord a photocopy of any written findings, notice, order or the like), and Tenant shall immediately undertake all action necessary to remedy and cure any such violations attributable to a breach of Tenant’s obligations under section 14.1 below.

 Section 11.3.
 Indemnification.
 Tenant shall indemnify and hold harmless Landlord ( and any successors to Landlord’s interest in the chain of title to the Premises) from and against (a) any and all claims, damages and liability arising in any way in connection with the presence, use, storage, disposal, or transfer of any hazardous materials on, under, from or about the Premises, including, without limitation, all foreseeable and unforeseeable consequential damages, directly or indirectly arising out of the use, generation, storage or disposal of hazardous materials by Tenant or any person taking an interest in the Premises by, though, or under Tenant, and (b) all costs of any required or necessary repair, cleanup, or detoxification, whether such action is required or necessary prior to or following the termination or earlier expiration of this Lease, to the full extent that such action is attributable, directly or indirectly to the presence or use, generation, storage or release, threatened release or disposal of hazardous materials onto the Premises by Tenant or by any person taking an interest therein by, through or under Tenant.
 Tenant’s obligations pursuant to the foregoing indemnification shall survive the expiration or earlier termination of this Lease.

 Section 11.4.
 Current Compliance.
-Landlord hereby represents to tenant that, to the best of Landlord’s current actual knowledge, but without any due diligence, as of the date of this Lease the Premises complies with all Environmental Laws.
+Landlord hereby represents to Tenant that, to the best of Landlord’s current actual knowledge, but without any due diligence, as of the date of this Lease the Premises complies with all Environmental Laws.

 ARTICLE 12